Bulma385/demo-repo/Sem.md

 - previous work on joint representation learning of NL utterances and structured data (Bogin 2019b, Wang 2019a)
 - with BERT for DB but no pretraining (Guo 2019, Zhang 2019, Hwang 2019)
+-

 3) GitTables:

 ### Classification of RW & Discussion of the approaches:
 #### Data:
 1) TURL: 570k relational Web tables from Wikipedia
+2) TaBERT: parallel corpus of 26 million (semi-)structured web tabels and english paragraphs from Wikipedia and WDC WebTable Copus (Lehmberg 2016, from CommonCrawl), aggressive cleaning used, (sub-tokenization using Wordpiece tokenizer shipped with BERT?)

 #### Model Architecture and Pretraining:
 ##### 1) TURL:
 The model architecture consists of 3 modules: